Gag-onc fusion protein

 The gag-onc fusion protein is a general term for a fusion protein formed from a group-specific antigen ('gag') gene and that of an oncogene ('onc'), a gene that plays a role in the development of a cancer.
-The name is also written as Gag-v-Onc, with "v" indicating that the Onc sequence resides in a viral genome.
+The oncogene can originate from the host or be already present in the virus.
+In the latter case, the fusion is also called Gag-v-Onc, with "v" indicating that the Onc sequence resides in a viral genome.
 Onc is a generic placeholder for a given specific oncogene, such as C-jun.
 (In the case of a fusion with C-jun, the resulting "gag-jun" protein is known alternatively as p65).

 Background

 Gag genes are part of a general architecture for retroviruses, viruses that replicate through reverse transcription, where the gag region of the genome encodes proteins that constitute the matrix, capsid and nucleocapsid of the mature virus particles.
 Like in HIV's replication cycle, these proteins are needed for viral budding from the host cell's plasma membrane, where the fully formed virions leave the cell to infect other cells.